SimonFairbairn/Line-In-Typography/readme.md

 `jQuery('body').lineInTypography();`

-Check out `index.html` for more configuration options and to see it in action.
+Check out `index.html` to see it in action.

 ## To Do